PenguiniVogel/BuffLEECH-API-Documentation/README.md

 }
 ```

-The closer you specify the name, the more likely you will receive the result you are looking for e.g.:
+The closer you specify the name, the more likely you will receive the result you are looking for e.g.: <br>
 `GetItem?name=Souvenir AWP | Dragon Lore (Field-Tested)`
 ```JSON
 {